SamJB123/three-text/README.md

 ### Benchmarking

-For end-to-end performance of the real pipeline (HarfBuzz, shaping, layout, tessellation, extrusion), there is a dedicated benchmark:
+For performance of the real pipeline using HarfBuzz, including shaping, layout, tessellation, extrusion, there is a dedicated benchmark:

 ```bash
 npm run benchmark